WoahJo/the-working-dead/README.md

 - Points and rounds are tracked.
 - The game ends when either the user or cpu gains 5 points.
   - When a player reaches 5 points, the selections disappear to avoid further selections.
   - A 'Try again?' button appears after each completed match.
+- Icons were created by me.